 Homeschool Graduation Quote

-[H]ome-schooled students are able to successfully adapt emotionally, interpersonally, and academically to their first, and most challenging, semester in college.
+[H]ome-schooled students can successfully adapt emotionally, interpersonally, and academically to their first and most challenging semester in college.
 That is probably because, having had the consistent teaching and support of a family and a community, they have developed strengths and convictions that provide a bridge over the troubled waters of a multitude of challenges and temptations. – Dr. Laura Schlessinger

 Quotes about Homeschool and Public School

-Many parents begin home educating due to their opposition to public school or due to their realization that their children aren’t learning as well as they might at home.
-These quotes exhibit the thoughts homeschool vs public school education.
+Many parents begin home educating due to their opposition to public school or their realization that their children aren’t learning as well as they might at home.
+These quotes exhibit the thoughts homeschool vs. public school education.

 Homeschooling isn’t about isolating children, though it is about sheltering to a degree.
 Those of us who homeschool are fighting baptism by fire – we’re seeking incremental growth for our children at the right developmental speed.
-We pull them out of school because the institution doesn’t do that, no matter how talented or hard working the educational team.
+We pull them out of school because the institution doesn’t do that, no matter how talented or hard-working the educational team is.
 Children face an immediate push toward sameness and conformity. – Ginny Kochis

-When my kids were at home they were content in each other’s company.
-But, as soon as they went back to school they wanted to socialize with kids their own age and lost their skills at getting along with others of all ages. – Fiona, Homeschool Mom quoted in Why on Earth Homeschool.
+When my kids were at home, they were content with each other’s company.
+But, as soon as they went back to school, they wanted to socialize with kids their own age and lost their skills at getting along with others of all ages. – Fiona, Homeschool Mom quoted in Why on Earth Homeschool.

-Homeschooling is important when we want to move beyond damage control of bullying and sexual harassment to developing sound moral principals and talents in our children. – Rebbecca Devitt, Why on Earth Homeschool.
+Homeschooling is important when we want to move beyond damage control of bullying and sexual harassment to develop sound moral principles and talents in our children. – Rebbecca Devitt, Why on Earth Homeschool.

 Homeschooling allows children to develop their own creativity and not be stifled by mass education. – Fay Robertson, quoted in Why on Earth Homeschool.

 As school progressed, I noticed my oldest child began to harden more.
-He wasn’t listening to me anywhere near as much as he used to and I was having less influence.
+He wasn’t listening to me anywhere near as much as he used to, and I had less influence.
 We guessed peers were the ones replacing our influence.
 It was definitely not the teachers’ influence – because the kids were coming home with things the teachers wouldn’t do, such as being naughty.
 And that’s why we homeschooled. – Bill Hesford quoted in Why on Earth Homeschool.